 Introduction To Investment ISAs

-Investment ISA (Individual Savings Account) are a type of savings account in which the accrued interest on the funds is not taxed.
+Investment ISA (Individual Savings Account) is a type of savings account in which the accrued interest on the funds is not taxed.

 These accounts have been around for decades, and it has become one of Britain’s most popular investment type because they allow investors to earn money without paying tax on it, making them fantastic deals for those who want extra cash flow.